Actively Recruiting

 - Surgical or anesthetic complications, including use of invasive airway device for myringotomy

-- History of significant hearing loss affecting ability to hear music
+- History of significant hearing loss that impairs ability to hear music

 - Lack of interest in music reported by parents or inability to identify personally meaningful music